provocon/coremedia-build-docker/README.md

-This repository contains the necessary parts to create a Docker container with the few required tools to build [CoreMedia][coremedia] Plattforms starting from 17nmthroughout 21nm as used in CoreMedia Content Cloud 11, CoreMedia Content Cloud 10, CMS-9, and CoreMedia Live Context 3 workspaces.
+This repository contains the necessary parts to create a Docker container with the few required tools to build [CoreMedia][coremedia] Plattforms starting from 17nm throughout 22nm as used in CoreMedia Content Cloud 11, CoreMedia Content Cloud 10, CMS-9, and CoreMedia Live Context 3 workspaces.

-The home of this repository is at [github][github] with an automated mirror at [gitlab][gitlab].
+The home of this repository is at [github][github] with a mirror at [gitlab][gitlab].

 ## Feedback